erjank/teaching/practices.md

 right to speak wherever and whenever they want.
 If someone wishes to say something disparaging about someone else, they can go and find a space of their own in which to say it.

+## Never a Blank Page

+Programming workshops (and other kinds of classes) can be built around a set of independent exercises, develop a single extended example in stages, or use a mixed strategy.
+The main advantages of independent exercises are that people who fall behind can easily re-synchronize, and that lesson developers can add, remove, and rearrange material at will.
+A single extended example, on the other hand, will show learners how the bits and pieces they're learning fit together: in educational parlance, it provides more opportunity for them to integrate their knowledge.

+Whichever approach you take, learners should never start with a blank page (or screen), since they often find this intimidating or bewildering.
+Modifying existing code instead of writing new code from scratch doesn't just give them structure: it is also more realistic.
+Keep in mind, however, that starter code may increase cognitive load, since learners can be distracted by trying to understand it all before they start their own work.

 ## Take Notes Together